Sadgop

-The Sadgop sub-caste is a Bengali Hindu Yadav (Gopa) caste, found among the Bengali people of West Bengal, Assam, Tripura, Odisha, Jharkhand, parts of Bihar state in India and Bangladesh.
-Traditionally they are engaged in dairy-farming and cultivation.
-However, historically the Sadgop kings had ruled some parts of Bengal such as Gopbhum, Narajole, Narayangarh and Balarampur.
-They are one of the fourteen castes belonging to 'Nabasakh' group.
-They are recognized as a General caste.
+Sadgop (সদগোপ), also spelled as Sadgope, is a Bengali Hindu Yadav (Gopa) caste.
+Traditionally they are engaged in cultivation.
+Since late mediaeval period Sadgops had established themselves as dominant political power in peripheral lateritic forest areas of Rarh region, now included in Birbhum, Burdwan and Midnapore districts in West Bengal.
+Karnagarh, Narajole, Narayangarh and Balarampur in Midnapore and several other zamindari estates in Burdwan, Hooghly, Birbhum belonged to them.
+As of the late nineteenth century they were one of the fourteen castes belonging to 'Nabasakh' group.

 Origin

 Etymology

-The Sadgop name is derived from two sanskrit word Sad and Gope, which means clean or good Gopes.
+The Sadgop name is derived from two Sanskrit word Sad and Gope, which means clean or good Gopes or milkmen.

 Origin

 The Sadgops are an offshoot of the pastoral Gopa caste who broke away from the main caste before the middle of the sixteenth century.
 Their switch to agriculture was only 'the starting point of rise to eminence'.
 Through extending their activities to trade, they established control over the land they had put under the plough.
 Thus, leaders from the group acquired political power at the local level.
 Later on the group also ventured into trade and worked as officials of the state and the big Zamindars.
 Members of the new group also made achievements in the fields of religion, and from dissident Gop families came popular saints like Syamananda and the founder of the influential Kartabhaja sect, Aulchand.
 In the process, they changed their jati affiliation by adding sad (sat, 'clean') to their name, thus becoming Sadgops.

 The Sadgops believe they have descended from Lord Krishna.